dotnet/docs/docs/standard/base-types/regular-expression-options.md

 ## Multiline mode

 The <xref:System.Text.RegularExpressions.RegexOptions.Multiline?displayProperty=nameWithType> option, or the `m` inline option, enables the regular expression engine to handle an input string that consists of multiple lines.
-It changes the interpretation of the `^` and `$` language elements so that they match the beginning and end of a line, instead of the beginning and end of the input string.
+It changes the interpretation of the `^` and `$` language elements so that they indicate the beginning and end of a line, instead of the beginning and end of the input string.

-By default, `$` matches only the end of the input string.
-If you specify the <xref:System.Text.RegularExpressions.RegexOptions.Multiline?displayProperty=nameWithType> option, it matches either the newline character (`\n`) or the end of the input string.
-It does not, however, match the carriage return/line feed character combination.
-To successfully match them, use the subexpression `\r?$` instead of just `$`.
+By default, `$` will be satisfied only at the end of the input string.
+If you specify the <xref:System.Text.RegularExpressions.RegexOptions.Multiline?displayProperty=nameWithType> option, it will be satisfied by either the newline character (`\n`) or the end of the input string.

+In neither case does `$` recognize the carriage return/line feed character combination (`\r\n`). `$` always ignores any carriage return (`\r`).
+To end your match with either `\r\n` or `\n`, use the subexpression `\r?$` instead of just `$`.
+Note that this will make the `\r` part of the match.

 The following example extracts bowlers' names and scores and adds them to a <xref:System.Collections.Generic.SortedList%602> collection that sorts them in descending order.
 The <xref:System.Text.RegularExpressions.Regex.Matches%2A> method is called twice.
 In the first method call, the regular expression is `^(\w+)\s(\d+)$` and no options are set.
 As the output shows, because the regular expression engine cannot match the input pattern along with the beginning and end of the input string, no matches are found.
 In the second method call, the regular expression is changed to `^(\w+)\s(\d+)\r?$` and the options are set to <xref:System.Text.RegularExpressions.RegexOptions.Multiline?displayProperty=nameWithType>.
 As the output shows, the names and scores are successfully matched, and the scores are displayed in descending order.